Sleep Apnea Treatment in Denton, TX

 Can sleep apnea be cured?

-Sleep apnea usually cannot be cured, but it depends on the cause of your condition.
+Sleep apnea usually can’t be cured, but it depends on the cause of your condition.
 If your OSA is caused solely by excess weight, losing weight may greatly alleviate your sleep apnea.
 Even if you can’t be cured of your sleep apnea, treatment can improve your life significantly.

 With the help of an oral appliance and lifestyle changes, sleep apnea can hardly be a part of your life anymore.
 You’ll have more energy and lower your risk for serious health conditions so you can spend more time with people you love.